"Wow!" an Entity exclaimed. "Look, look!" she continued, pulsing brightly.

 A crushing pressure burst outward.
 Cream and Gold froze, their forms trembling under the weight.

-"I also believe," Aloe said firmly, stepping forward, "that you were rude to our Boss and my friends."
+"I also believe," Aloe said firmly, stepping forward. "that you were rude to our Boss, and my friends as well."

 "Don't talk to Aloe like that!"
 Both Cream and Gold expressed, their lights flickering with anger.

-Now I know a method to stop both of them from arguing.
+Oh, now I know a method to stop both of them from arguing.
+Rather, working together would be more accurate.
 Prism noted

-Even when they had acknowledged their own inferiority against Ember, they simply wouldn't allow another entity to trample on Aloe's kindness like that.
+Even when they had acknowledged their own inferiority against Ember, Cream and Gold simply wouldn't allow another Entity to trample on Aloe's kindness like that.

-This made Aloe feel appreciated for once, more that ever before.
+This made Aloe feel appreciated for once, more than Aloe had ever felt before.
 That said, Aloe didn't want the two of them to get into trouble, so intervention was needed.

 Aloe chimed in.
-"You may address me however you wish.
-But please respect our leader."
+"You may address me however you wish, and I won't mind it.
+That said, I ask that you please respect our Boss."

 Ember's crimson edges flared.
 "I will join your mission, if you make me the leader instead."